-The status of National Monuments is now under review, including the Northeast Canyons and Seamounts Marine National Monument, just off the coast, of Maine and the Katahdin Woods and Waters National Monument in northern Maine.
+The status of several National Monuments is now under review, and changes have been proposed to both the Northeast Canyons and Seamounts Marine National Monument, just off the coast of Maine and the Katahdin Woods and Waters National Monument in northern Maine.

-Our present Administration signaled its disdain for science and reaffirmed its conviction that stewardship is a "bad deal,” by pulling us out of the Paris Climate Accord.
-It has also proposed a 12% cut to the Department of Interior’s budget -- already under a hiring freeze -- which will starve oversight and stewardship of these lands.
+Our present Administration has proposed a 12% cut to the Department of Interior’s budget -- already under a hiring freeze -- which will starve oversight and stewardship of these lands.
 It's as if we built a magnificent garden then fired the gardener.

 The effects of climate change in the Gulf of Maine are clear: warming waters are reducing the our seabirds’ food supply and rising sea levels are swallowing their habitat.